chapeupreto/andygrunwald.github.io/content/post/typo3-analytics-is-looking-for-a-new-name.md

 The first idea came from [Michael Oehlhof](https://twitter.com/michadu_typo3): *TYPO3 CoMet* - CoMet means Community Metrics.
 Not bad this idea.
-But the TYPO3 prefix is already there and Community metrics are a bit to general.
+But the TYPO3 prefix is already there, and Community metrics are a bit general.
 Or what do you think?
 Your opinion is welcome too.
 But anyway.
 Thanks for this idea Michael!